django-commons/django-tasks-scheduler/docs/index.md

 ---

-A database backed job scheduler for Django RQ.
+A database backed async tasks scheduler for django.
 This allows remembering scheduled jobs, their parameters, etc.

-!!!
-Info

-    Starting v2023.5.0, django-tasks-scheduler does not require django-rq to run.
-    Most features from django-rq are now implemented on this package.

-    It is recommended you use the import/export management commands to save your database.

 ## Terminology